The-Code-Dose/thecodedose-website/_data/blog/2023-04-29-what-is-truthy-and-falsy-in-javascript.md

 Therefore, the program will log "The value of num is 10."

 It's important to note that truthy and falsy values can be unpredictable at times, so it's always a good idea to explicitly check for the value you're expecting rather than relying on truthy/falsy evaluation.

+Read the next post in this series here: [Understanding Short Circuit Evaluation in JavaScript](https://www.thecodedose.com/blog/understanding-short-circuit-evaluation-in-javascript)